odoo/owl/doc/v3/owl/reference/suspense.md

   Suspense detects that the sub-root finished its render phase during `setup()` and skips the fallback on the very first render.
 Wrapping a sync subtree in `<Suspense>` is therefore harmless, just unnecessary.
-- An already-committed subtree whose props change and trigger an async `onWillUpdateProps` does **not** revert to the fallback.
+- An already-committed subtree whose async data is re-fetched after a prop change does **not** revert to the fallback.
 Owl keeps the previous DOM mounted until the new render completes — the same "transitions off by default" behavior as React.
 - Descendants of `<Suspense>` live under the internal sub-root rather than directly under the component that used `<Suspense>`.
 Scope, plugin lookups, and error propagation are wired to behave the same as if they